CarsonSo/knowledge_distill_nlp/README.md

 ## Installation
 To install pakage `TextBrewer`, follow [TextBrewer repo](https://github.com/airaria/TextBrewer).

-Another way to use codes of this repositary, you could install dependecies using 'pip install -r requirements.txt'.
+Another way to use codes of this repositary, you could install dependecies using `pip install -r requirements.txt`.

 ## Data
 The dataset used in the project lies under folder `data`, which contains: